 Place the pour over brewer and filter over the vessel are you brewing into.
 Rinse the filter and discard the water.

-Pour water that is about 10% of the amount of coffee that in your brewer and wait 30 seconds.
+Pour water that is about 20% of the amount of coffee that is in your brewer ( 50g in our case) and wait 30 seconds.
 If you have fresh roasted coffee you will see what is referred to as the Bloom which is basically the slight rise and fall of the coffee.

 After 30 seconds pour in 30% more water.
 Pour in concentric circles, into the coffee itself (not the sides of the filter paper!).